Troup, Texas

 Troup is a city in Smith and Cherokee counties in Texas, United States.
 Its population was 2,006 at the 2020 census.
 Troup lies in two counties in East Texas.

 History

-Troup is situated between the two very old Choctaw, Chickasaw, Cherokee, and Creek intertribal settlements of Nanih Shinuk (Sand Hill) and Ofunlo Hina (Screech Owl Bend).
-Descendants of these peoples still live there as part of the state-recognized Mount Tabor Indian Community.
+Troup is situated between the two very old Choctaw, Chickasaw, and Creek intertribal settlements of Nanih Shinuk (Sand Hill) and Ofunlo Hina (Screech Owl Bend).

 Troup was developed as a railroad town when the International Railroad Company opened the Palestine-Troupe line in 1872.
 The town was platted in 1873.

 The town may have been named after a governor or a county in Georgia.

 Geography

 Troup is located in southeastern Smith County.
 The city limits extend south into Cherokee County.
 Texas State Highway 110 passes through the center of town, leading northwest 19 mi to Tyler and south 26 mi to Rusk.
 Texas State Highway 135 shares two blocks of Duval Street (named after John Crittenden Duval, the only survivor of the Goliad Massacre, and known as the "Father of Texas literature") with Highway 110 in the center of town; it leads northeast 25 mi to Kilgore and southwest 17 mi to Jacksonville.

 According to the United States Census Bureau, the city of Troup has a total area of 6.2 sqkm, of which 0.03 sqkm, or 0.44%, is covered by water.